Beigel-man/pressure-wounds-identifier/README.md

 This proved frustrating because although it worked okay, the segmentation was not precise enough.

 Next, I remembered a trained model for public use called SAM (Segment Anything Model), which can segment an area by clicking on any part of the wound.
 To automate this, I created a small model to capture a change in coloring as a closed shape around the center of the image.
 I then chose the centroid, which was used as the prompt point for SAM.
-When the point landed in the wound — it worked great, but it wasn't always the case.
+When the point landed in the wound- it worked great, but it wasn't always the case.

-**Finally** — I decided to go with a **pretrained U-Net model with a ResNet encoder**, which has some domain "knowledge" of wounds.
-Combined with labeled masks, augmentation, and a lot of hyperparameter tuning — really good results were obtained.
+**Finally**- I decided to go with a **pretrained U-Net model with a ResNet encoder**, which has some domain "knowledge" of wounds.
+Combined with labeled masks, augmentation, and a lot of hyperparameter tuning- really good results were obtained.

 ---